-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2022 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\to \\\ 001-39732 Commission File Number Alset EHome International Inc. (Exact name of registrant as specified in its charter) DELAWARE 83-1079861 State or other jurisdiction of incorporation or organization (I.R.S.
-Employer Identification No.) 4800 Montgomery Lane, Suite 210, Bethesda, Maryland 20814 (Address of principal executive offices) (Zip Code) 301-971-3940 Registrant's telephone number, including area code Securities registered pursuant to Section 12(b) of the Act: Name of Each Exchange on Which Registered Title of Each Class Trading Symbol(s) The Nasdaq Stock Market LLC Common Stock, \$0.001 par value AEI Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Accelerated filer Large accelerated filer Non-accelerated filer X Smaller reporting company X Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 15, 2022, there were 148,507,188 shares of the registrant's common stock \$0.001 par value per share, issued and outstanding.
+(Exact name of registrant as specified in its charter)

+TEXAS 83-1079861 State or other jurisdiction of incorporation or o organization (I.R.S.
+Employer Identification No.) 4800 Montgomery Lane, Suite 210 Bethesda, Maryland 0, 20814 (Address of principal executive office es) (Zip Code) 71-3940 1mber, including area code Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol (s) Name o f Each Exchange on Which Registered Common Stock, \$0.001 par value AEI The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed a months (or for such shorter period that the registrant was requ Indicate by check mark whether the registrant has submitted e this chapter) during the preceding 12 months (or for such short Indicate by check mark whether the registrant is a large accel See the definitions of "large accelerated filer," "accelerated fi tired to file such reports), an electronically every Interaction rter period that the registrant erated filer, an accelerated f d (2) has been subject to such filing ve Data File required to be submitte was required to submit such files). iler, a non-accelerated filer, a smalle requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ ed pursuant to Rule 405 of Regulation S-T (§232.405 of Yes $\boxtimes$ No $\square$ er reporting company, or an emerging growth company.
+Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check mark if accounting standards provided pursuant to Section 13(a) of th • ot to use the extended transition pe eriod for complying with any new or revised financial Indicate by check mark whether the registrant is a shell compared any (as defined in Rule 12b- 2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$ As of November 14, 2022, there were 148,507,188 shares of t he registrant's common stoc k \$0.001 par value per share, issued and outstanding.